Applications for 2017 scholarships awarded through the CFCS Foundation available here.

 2016 recipient Taya Herum

 This scholarship was generously established by Jamie and Patrick Smith, after Jamie suffered a stroke in 2013.
 Her will to 'do better, be better' became her motto as she recovered through months of therapy.
-Jamie is a physical education teacher at CFHS and would like students to recognize that choices made today will affect their tomorrow.
+Jamie is a physical education teacher at CFHS who is awarding this scholarship to students who recognize that choices made today will affect their tomorrow.

 Don Chase Memorial Scholarship